boehm-s/php-proximity-hash/README.md

 Geohash is a geocoding system invented by Gustavo Niemeyer and placed into the public domain.
 It is a hierarchical spatial data structure which subdivides space into buckets of grid shape, which is one of the many applications of what is known as a Z-order curve, and generally space-filling curves.

-To visualize geohashes, you can [http://geohash.gofreerange.com/](go here).
+To visualize geohashes, you can [http://geohash.gofreerange.com](go here).

 ProximityHash generates a set of geohashes that cover a circular area, given the center coordinates and the radius.

-It looks like that :
+Below is an illustration of what it looks like on a map :

 ![ProximityHash illustration](./img/proximityhash-illustration.png)